ThatsVie/atlas-web_back_end/ES6_basic/README.md

 **4-rest-parameter.js:**
 - `returnHowManyArguments`: Uses rest parameters to dynamically handle an arbitrary number of arguments and returns their count.

+**5-main.js:** Executes `concatArrays` function demonstrating the use of spread syntax to merge arrays and string characters.

+**5-spread-operator.js:**
+- `concatArrays`: Combines two arrays and the characters of a string into a single array using the spread syntax.

 ## Installation